nicolevilculescu/Music-Library/README.md

 - Explore the digital music library.

 ## Future developments
-- Autocomplete search for artist and album names
+- Autocomplete search for artist, album, and song names